×

 All about Charnockite and Pantellerite Properties

 Know all about Charnockite and Pantellerite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Pantellerite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Pantellerite is Eutaxitic.
 Charnockite appears Veined or Pebbled and Pantellerite appears Layered and Foliated.
-The luster of Charnockite is not available while that of Pantellerite is earthy.
+The luster of Charnockite is while that of Pantellerite is earthy.
 Charnockite is available in black, grey, orange, pink, white colors whereas Pantellerite is available in dark greenish - grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Pantellerite are creating artwork.